rapperthedabber/TokuDictionary/README.md

 Embrace the legacy of Ultraman and embark on a thrilling adventure through time and space with the Ultraman API.
 From heroic tales of justice and bravery to awe-inspiring battles against giant monsters, our API brings the essence of Ultraman to your fingertips, igniting the spark of excitement that Ultraman fans hold dear.
 Discover the magic of Ultraman like never before with our all-encompassing and feature-rich API.

-# Documentation

-/api/getUltraman - gets all data on Ultraman from the Showa to Reiwa era.
-Also retrieves data on the name, image, era, and info
-/api/Ultraman/{Ultraman Name} - get Ultraman data on a specific Ultraman /api/getEra/{name of Era} - use can get series from either Showa, Heisei, Neo-Heisei, and Reiwa era.

 -[Installation](#installation)<br>
 -[Technologies](#technologies)<br>